-Unlike most European countries and a few Africa countries whose account are not limited at all, ours come with a harsh limitation where we can only send payments but cannot receive funds.
+Unlike most European countries and a handful of African countries whose accounts are not limited at all, ours come with a harsh limitation where we can only send payments but cannot receive funds.

 Ever since the service was rolled in the country, Ugandans have always wondered why they can’t enjoy full PayPal functions like our counterparts in USA, Canada, UK, German and many other European countries.